Mayne Pharma Erythromycin (Erythromycin)

 - convulsions (fits)

-- watery and severe diarrhoea (may be bloody)
+- watery and severe diarrhea (may be bloody)

-- serious skin reaction (red, scaly rash with bumps and blisters)
+- red, scaly rash with bumps under skin and blisters

 Important Warnings

-There are several important conditions and situations where this medication should not be used or requires special caution.
+There are several important conditions and situations where this medication should not be used, and others where special caution is needed.

 Who Should Not Take Mayne Pharma Erythromycin

-Do not use if you are allergic to erythromycin or any ingredients.
-Do not use if you have severe liver problems.
-Do not use if you have ever had changes in heart rhythm or rate, or electrolyte disturbances.
-Do not use if taking cisapride, pimozide, ergotamine, dihydroergotamine, astemizole, terfenadine, certain irregular heartbeat medicines, or cholesterol medicines like lovastatin, simvastatin, and atorvastatin.
+Do not use if you: are allergic to erythromycin or any ingredients in the capsules; have severe liver problems; have ever had changes in heart rhythm or rate, or electrolyte disturbances; are taking cisapride, pimozide, ergotamine, dihydroergotamine, astemizole, terfenadine, certain irregular heartbeat medicines, or cholesterol-lowering medicines like lovastatin, simvastatin, or atorvastatin.

 Medical Conditions to Discuss

-Tell your doctor if you have liver problems, irregular or very slow heartbeat, myasthenia gravis (muscle weakness condition), allergies to other medicines, or need surgical procedures (not suitable before gastrointestinal or genital/urinary surgery).
+Tell your doctor if you have: liver problems; irregular or very slow heartbeat; myasthenia gravis (a muscle weakness condition); allergies to other medicines, foods, preservatives or dyes; or if you need any surgical procedures (this medicine is not suitable before gastrointestinal or genital/urinary surgery).

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant or intend to become pregnant.
-Talk to your doctor if breastfeeding or intend to breastfeed.
-The active ingredient may cross the placenta and is excreted in breast milk.
+Check with your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
+The active ingredient may cross the placenta and is found in breast milk.
 Some studies have reported heart defects following erythromycin use in early pregnancy.
-Should only be used during pregnancy or breastfeeding if clearly needed.
+This medicine should only be used during pregnancy or breastfeeding if clearly needed.

 Drug Interactions

-Many medicines can interact with Mayne Pharma Erythromycin.
-Always tell your doctor or pharmacist about all medicines, vitamins, or supplements you are taking.
+Many medicines can interact with Mayne Pharma Erythromycin capsules.
+Always tell your doctor or pharmacist about all medicines, vitamins, or supplements you’re taking.

-Birth Control: May decrease effectiveness of some birth control pills.
-Your doctor may advise additional contraception methods while taking this medicine and for seven days after finishing the course.
+Birth Control: This medicine may decrease the effectiveness of birth control pills.
+Use additional contraception (like barrier methods) while taking this medicine and for seven days after finishing the course.

 - theophylline (asthma medicine)